-- Total Semester Hours: Undergraduate students are required to earn a minimum of 120 semester hours to be eligible to graduate from Trident.
+Total Semester Hours: Undergraduate students are required to earn a minimum of 120 semester hours to be eligible to graduate from Trident.
 Some programs may require more units.
-See table below. - Residency: Undergraduate students must complete a minimum of 25% of their program in residency Trident. - For Bachelor's level programs, there is an Upper Division Course Requirement: Students must complete a minimum of 32 semester hours of coursework at the 300 and 400 levels. - General Education Program: Students must complete the General Education Program requirements as stated in the catalog. - Academic Program: Students must also satisfy all requirements of the individual program. - Minimum Grade: Students must receive a minimum grade of "D" in undergraduate coursework taken at Trident. - Capstone Grade: Students must receive a minimum grade of "C" in the undergraduate program capstone course. - Grade Point Average Requirement: Students must receive a minimum cumulative GPA of 2.0 in all undergraduate coursework taken at Trident.
+See table below.

+- Residency: Undergraduate students must complete a minimum of 25% of their program in residency Trident - For Bachelor's level programs, there is an Upper Division Course Requirement: Students must complete a minimum of 32 semester hours of coursework at the 300 and 400 levels. - General Education Program: Students must complete the General Education Program requirements as stated in the catalog. - Academic Program: Students must also satisfy all requirements of the individual program. - Minimum Grade: Students must receive a minimum grade of "D" in undergraduate coursework taken at Trident. - Capstone Grade: Students must receive a minimum grade of "C" in the undergraduate program capstone course. - Grade Point Average Requirement: Students must receive a minimum cumulative GPA of 2.0 in all undergraduate coursework taken at Trident.

-General Program Plans and Minimum Residency Semester Maximum Transferable Semester Degree Semester Hour Degree Programs Concentrations Hours Hours Minimum Associate of Science in Professional Studies All Concentrations 15 45 60 Bachelor of Science in Business Administration All concentrations 30 90 120 Bachelor of Science in Computer Science All concentrations 30 90 120 Bachelor of Science in Health Sciences All concentrations 30 90 120 Bachelor of Science in Homeland Security All concentrations 30 90 120
+Degree Programs General Program Plans and Concentrations Minimum Residency Semester Hours Maximum Transferable Semester Hours Degree Semester Hour Minimum All Associate's Degrees All Concentrations 15 45 60 Bachelor of Science in Business Administration All concentrations 30 90 120 Bachelor of Science in Computer Science All concentrations 30 90 120 Bachelor of Science in Health Sciences All concentrations 30 90 120 Bachelor of Science in Homeland Security All concentrations 30 90 120 Bachelor of Science in Human Resource Management BS-HRM (No concentration) 30 90 120 Bachelor of Science in Information Technology Management All concentrations 30 90 120 Bachelor of Science in Leadership All concentrations 30 90 120

-Degree Programs General Program Plans and Concentrations Minimum Residency Semester Hours Maximum Transferable Semester Hours Degree Semester Hour Minimum

-Bachelor of Science in

-Human Resource BS-HRM

-Management (No concentration) 30 90 120

-Bachelor of Science in

-Information Technology

-Management All concentrations 30 90 120

-Bachelor of Science in

-Leadership All concentrations 30 90 120